frenck/awesome-home-assistant/README.md

 ## In case you need help

 _There are various ways to get in touch with the Home Assistant community.
-It doesn’t matter if you have a question, need help, want to request a feature, or just say ‘Hi’._
+It doesn't matter if you have a question, need help, want to request a feature, or just say ‘Hi’._

 ### Official Channels